-- (ii) The size and positioning of buildings and structures; - (iii) The measures used to avoid, remedy or mitigate adverse effects from excavation. - (iv) Methods to manage effects on the amenity and character of the area as a result of non-compliance with the noise and duration permitted activity conditions; - (v) The actual and potential adverse effects on the safety and efficiency of the road network, as a result of additional traffic generation for a prolonged period of time; and - (vi) The provision of safe and efficient vehicular access and on-site car parking to avoid, remedy or mitigate potential traffic effects.
+- (a) Matters of Control - (i) The size and positioning of buildings and structures; - (ii) The measures used to avoid, remedy or mitigate adverse effects from excavation. - Methods to manage effects on the amenity and character of the area as a result of non-compliance with the noise and duration permitted activity conditions;

+- (iv) The actual and potential adverse effects on the safety and efficiency of the road network, as a result of additional traffic generation for a prolonged period of time; and - (v) The provision of safe and efficient vehicular access and on-site car parking (if this is chosen to be provided) to avoid, remedy or mitigate potential traffic effects.